yangli-evo/yangli-evo.github.io/_pages/about.md

 - *Feb 2025*: &nbsp;🎉🎉New paper in **[Genome Research](pdf/GR2025.pdf)** on Transcriptomic and proteomic effects of gene deletion!
 - *Dec 2024*: Awarded for Outstanding Doctoral Dissertation of Zhejiang Province
 - *Sep 2024*: Awarded the UMPDA Travel Award
-- *July 2024*: Attended the SMBE meeting in Mexico and gave a presentation.
+- *July 2024*: Attended the SMBE meeting in Mexico.
 - *Aug 2023*: Appointed as a Postdoctoral Fellow.
 First time in the United States!
 - *July 2023*: Graduated as one of the Outstanding Graduates of Zhejiang Province (Top 1%).
 - *July 2022*: &nbsp;🎉🎉New paper in **[Cell](pdf/Cell2022.pdf)** on widespread horizontal gene transfer (HGT) in insects!